EGA-archive/beacon2-ri-api/deploy/README.md

 ## Usage

 You can query the beacon using GET or POST.
-Below, I will some examples of usage:
+Below, you can find some examples of usage:

-> For simplicity (and readability), I will be using [HTTPie](https://github.com/httpie/httpie).
+> For simplicity (and readability), we will be using [HTTPie](https://github.com/httpie/httpie).

 ### Using GET